UAE To Take Part In India International Trade Fair - UrduPoint

 UAE To Take Part In India International Trade Fair

-From Krishnan Nayar NEW DELHI, (UrduPoint / Pakistan Point News / WAM - 29th Oct, 2021) The UAE will be an important participant in the India International Trade Fair (IITF) to be held in New Delhi from 14th to 27th November, India’s Ministry of Commerce and Industry announced today.
+By Krishnan Nayar NEW DELHI, (UrduPoint / Pakistan Point News / WAM - 30th Oct, 2021) The UAE will be an important participant in the India International Trade Fair (IITF) to be held in New Delhi from 14th to 27th November, India’s Ministry of Commerce and Industry announced today.

 The decision to hold the trade fair next month is a commercial milestone in the fight against COVID-19.